-eclectic: deriving ideas, style, or taste from a broad and diverse range of sources
+eclectic: (adj.)
+1 deriving ideas, styles, tastes, etc. from a broad and diverse range of sources

 I am Emily.
 I’ll primarily be blogging poetry and prose, but anything that strikes my fancy is fair game, hence my site’s name.